• Skip to primary navigation

 Assembly

-• Take one dough and flatten with a rolling pin, then shape into a large circle.
+• Take one dough ball and flatten with a rolling pin, then shape into a large circle that is thickest at the center.

-• Place some filling in the center (add a slice of egg if you are using the boiled eggs) and close the bun by pinching the edges together.
-Gently roll under your palm to reshape to a ball if necessary
+• Place some of the refrigerated filling in the center (add a slice of egg if you are using boiled eggs) and close the bun by pinching the edges together.
+Gently roll under your palm to reshape to a ball if necessary.

 Steaming the Buns

-• Let the covered steamer sit on the counter for about 3 minutes before eating.
+• Remove from the heat but do remove the lid.
+Keep the buns covered in the steamer and let them cool on the counter for about 3 minutes before eating.

 Notes